scionproto-contrib/csnet/docs/design/source_address_determination.md

 In cases where a socket is implicitly or explicitly bound to the wildcard address the library tries automatically determine the source address with different methods.
 This automatic source address determination makes the following assumption:
-> in the network (AS) all communication partners (hosts and border routers) can reach the host running CSNET with **one
+> in the network (AS) all communication partners (hosts and border routers) can reach the host running csnet with **one
 > and the same** address

 The source address of a socket is determined as follows: